NiLuJe/kfmon/README.md

 `action = /mnt/onboard/.adds/mycoolapp/app.sh`, which points to the binary/script you want to trigger when your "book" is opened.
 This has to be an absolute path.
 And if this points to somewhere on the rootfs, it has to have the exec bit set.

 Note that the section all these key/value pairs fall under *has* to be named `[watch]`!

+Note that none of these two fields **can** exceed 128 characters, if they do, the whole file will be discarded!

 Next comes optional entries: